ossie123nwoks/tvf-main/tasks/tasks-prd-truevine-fellowship-church-app.md

 - Test thoroughly on both iOS and Android devices to ensure cross-platform compatibility.
 - When implementing dark mode, ensure all components and screens properly support both themes with appropriate color schemes.
 - Test dark mode functionality in various lighting conditions to ensure readability and accessibility.
+- **Authentication is mandatory** - all users must sign up before accessing any app content.
+- **No guest access** - implement proper authentication guards on all routes and content.
+- **Onboarding required** - new users should complete a brief onboarding process after signup.